FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 TrajctoryJ command
 ++++++++++++++++++++

-Click the "TrajctoryJ" icon to enter the TrajctoryJ command editing interface
+Click the "TrajctoryJ" icon to enter the TrajctoryJ command editing interface.

-1.Trajectory file import function: select a local computer file to import to the robot control system
+1. Trajectory file import function: select a local computer file to import to the robot control system.

-2.Track preloading: select the imported track file and load it by command
+2. Track preloading: select the imported track file and load it by command.

-3.Trajectory movement: Send the robot movement through the combination command of the preloaded trajectory file and the selected debugging speed
+3. Trajectory movement: Send the robot movement through the combination command of the preloaded trajectory file and the selected debugging speed.

-4.Print the track point number: print the track point number during the robot running track, so as to check the progress of the current movement
+4. Print the track point number: print the track point number during the robot running track, so as to check the progress of the current movement.

 .. image:: coding/079.png
    :width: 3in